nadheesh/ssvb/README.md

 Downloading the datasets

 You can use the original sources or the google drive links provided here with.
-Please notice that all the datasets included here does not belong to us.
+Please notice that all the datasets included here **do not** belong to us.
 You may refer their original sources (using the links provided) before using them for other purposes.

 ### Multiclass Classification